Julia Duffy: Career beginnings

-Her early career included parts in soap operas such as One Life to Live, The Doctors, and Love of Life.
+Duffy began her career in television, appearing in minor guest roles in soap operas such as Love of Life and One Life to Live before being cast in the role of Penny Davis in the series The Doctors from 1973 until 1977.
 In 1978, Duffy starred in the critically acclaimed Broadway revival of Once in a Lifetime.

 She appeared in supporting roles in the exploitation horror film Butcher, Baker, Nightmare Maker (1981), also known as Night Warning, as well as Cutter's Way (1981).
 She appeared in a first season episode of the television sitcom Cheers in 1982.
 Initially, she had been considered for the role of Diane Chambers, the sitcom's female lead.

 In 1983, she played Princess Ariel Baaldorf in the medieval adventure spoof TV series Wizards and Warriors, which lasted one season on the CBS network.

 Newhart and critical acclaim

-Duffy joined the main cast of the sitcom Newhart during its second season in 1983 as the Stratford Inn's self-infatuated, upper-class maid Stephanie Vanderkellen.
-She had initially made an appearance in the 14th episode of the first season of the series, playing the part of then-maid Leslie Vanderkellen's cousin.
-It is perhaps her most popular role and one she played for seven seasons.
-She earned Emmy Award nominations for Outstanding Supporting Actress in a Comedy Series for the role every year from 1984 through 1990.
+In 1982, Duffy guest-starred on the sitcom Newhart as Stephanie Vanderkellen, a self-obsessed heiress and the haughty cousin of Stratford Inn maid Leslie.
+At the beginning of the second season, Duffy joined the main cast, replacing Leslie as the Stratford's maid.
+She continued to play Stephanie for the rest of the show's run, earning Emmy Award nominations for Outstanding Supporting Actress in a Comedy Series for the role every year from 1984 through 1990.
 She also received a Golden Globe nomination and won three Viewers For Quality Television awards and five American Comedy Awards nominations for her work.

-During several episodes of Newhart, Duffy was pregnant.
-To hide it, she wore baggy clothes and stood behind furniture.
-She remains close to Bob Newhart.
+Twice during Newharts run, Duffy was pregnant.
+The first time, she wore baggy clothes and stood behind furniture to hide her bump, while the second time, the pregnancy was written into the show, with Stephanie becoming a mother in the eighth season.
+As of 2023, she remained in touch with Bob Newhart; he died in 2024.